-- 1. Discharges to any waters of the state with any of the following beneficial uses or discharges to any waters of the state with a beneficial use that changes to one of the following within five miles of the discharge: - (1) Domestic water supply waters; - (2) Coldwater permanent fish life propagation waters; - (3) Coldwater marginal fish life propagation waters; - (4) Warmwater permanent fish life propagation waters; - (5) Warmwater semipermanent fish life propagation waters; - (6) Warmwater marginal fish life propagation waters; - (7) Immersion recreation waters; - (8) Limited contact recreation waters; - (11) Commerce and Industry waters. - 2.
-Facilities that primarily treat industrial waste. - 3.
+- 1. Discharges to any waters of the state with any of the following beneficial uses or discharges to any waters of the state with a beneficial use that changes to one of the following within five miles of the discharge: - (1) Domestic water supply waters; - (2) Coldwater permanent fish life propagation waters; - (3) Coldwater marginal fish life propagation waters; - (4) Warmwater permanent fish life propagation waters; - (5) Warmwater semipermanent fish life propagation waters; - (6) Warmwater marginal fish life propagation waters; - (7) Immersion recreation waters; - (8) Limited contact recreation waters; or - (11) Commerce and Industry waters. - 2.
+Facilities that primarily treat industrial waste.
+Facilities which receive industrial wastes from any Significant Industrial User(s) will be evaluated on a case-by-case basis. - 3.
 WWTFs that are identified as a Major. - 4.
 WWTFs that have been assigned a waste load allocation from a Total Maximum Daily Load (TMDL) approved by the US Environmental Protection Agency (EPA). - 5.
-WWTFs that SDDENR has determined have a reasonable potential to have Whole Effluent Toxicity detected in the effluent. - 6.
-WWTFs that SDDENR has determined need monitoring or limits for parameters not included in the draft general permit.
+WWTFs that SDDANR has determined have a reasonable potential to have Whole Effluent Toxicity detected in the effluent.

+6. WWTFs that SDDANR has determined need monitoring or limits for parameters not included in the draft general permit.